ArielJalil/boto3_queries/README.md

 # Boto3 queries

-Use Python boto3 module, AWS SDK for Python, to run CLI queries of resources deployed at an AWS Organization.
+Use Python boto3 module, AWS SDK for Python, to run CLI queries of resources deployed at an AWS Organization or a simple list of standalone accounts.

 ## Pre-requisites